Table of Contents

 O: Organ dysfunction

 A risk stratification of sepsis can take place based on this division.

 Further important terms include the following:

 - Bacteremia includes the presence of facultative pathogen bacteria in the bloodstream without the participation of the circulation or other signs of intoxication.

 - Endotoxemia is defined as the presence of endotoxins in the blood, also without simultaneous bacteremia.
 Lipopolysaccharides of the membrane of Gram-negative bacteria function as endotoxins.

 - Septicemia is the intoxication of the entire organism by microorganisms, endotoxins, toxins, and pyrogens.

 Epidemiology of SIRS and Septic Shock

 Increasing incidence of sepsis

 The incidence of sepsis is stated on average in the European region with 5 diseases per 1.000 hospital patients and increases steadily.
 The reason for the increasing incidence includes more invasive examination techniques which present an entry for pathogen germs, as well as the increase of the survival rate of patients with chronic diseases such as malignant tumors, kidney diseases, and HIV.

 Etiology of SIRS and Septic Shock

-The sepsis syndrome occurs based on a predisposing reduced resistance during diseases as general infection, traumata and large operations, intoxications, chemotherapy, after a splenectomy (OPSI = overwhelming post-splenectomy infection) and amicrobial inflammations.
+The sepsis syndrome occurs based on a predisposing reduced resistance during diseases as general infection, trauma and large operations, intoxications, chemotherapy, after a splenectomy (OPSI = overwhelming post-splenectomy infection) and amicrobial inflammations.

 Before the use of antibiotics, streptococci were considered as the most important pathogens of septic processes.
-Nowadays, there are more Gram-negative bacteria and staphylococci which can be related to the long-term use of antibiotics in the intensive care which function against gram-negative bacteria and the resulting developments of resistance.
+Nowadays, there are more Gram-negative bacteria and staphylococci which can be related to the long-term use of antibiotics in intensive care which function against Gram-negative bacteria and the resulting developments of resistance.

 Pathophysiology of SIRS and Septic Shock

 Hypodynamic stage of sepsis

 Lipopolysaccharide (LPS), is embedded in the outer membrane of Gram-negative bacteria.
 The LPS and hence pro-inflammatory potential are secreted into the circulation after a bactericide antibiosis or a massive increase in bacteria.

 Hypodynamic initial stage of sepsis

 With the help of mediators, an arterial and venous vasodilatation is consequently triggered which leads to a decreased systemic vascular resistance and venous pooling to system-arterial hypotension with the relatively intravascular lack of volume.
 It is referred to as a hyperdynamic initial stage.